 What parts of a property are you responsible for maintaining?

 Tenants are usually responsible for outside tasks like mowing lawns, weeding, and pruning.
-The tenant usually has outside the home typically include mowing lawns, weeding and pruning.
-Cleaning gutters is a task that could put the tenant in danger and is therefore usually not included.
+The tenant usually has responsibilities outside the home, including mowing lawns, weeding, and pruning.
+However, cleaning gutters is a job that could put the tenant in danger, so it is not included.

-Inside the home, the tenant is responsible for maintaining the property to a reasonable standard, notifying the agent or landlord of issues that arise.
-Tenants will be expected to undertake tasks such as changing standard light bulbs, unless these are specialist fittings requiring expertise.
+Inside the home, the tenant must maintain the property reasonably.
+Tenants must notify the agent or landlord of issues that arise.
+Tenants will be expected to undertake tasks such as changing standard light bulbs unless the light fittings require specialist expertise.

 What happens if you miss the rent?

-In Victoria, for example, if a tenant is not paying all or part of the rent as agreed in the lease, and this cannot be resolved through informal discussion, the landlord can apply to VCAT for an amount of compensation, including any unpaid rent.
-If VCAT makes a compensation order and the tenant does not comply with it, the landlord can ask them to leave the property within 14 days.
+In Victoria, if a tenant does not pay all or part of the rent agreed in the lease, and cannot be resolved through discussion, the landlord can apply to VCAT for compensation.
+If VCAT makes a compensation order and you do not comply with it, the landlord can evict you from the property within 14 days.

 Can the agent or landlord enter your home when you’re not there?

-In most cases, the landlord can enter even if the resident is not at home, provided that an agreement has been reached or adequate written notice has been given.
+The landlord can enter even if the tenant is not at home if an agreement has been made or adequate written notice is given to the tenant.

 Can your landlord raise the rent?

-Tenants are typically given a set amount of time to negotiate a rent increase or escalate this to a tribunal level for third-party assessment.
+Tenants have a time limit to negotiate the increase or escalate the concern to the tribunal for third-party assessment.
 It differs per state, so check the relevant legislation.